-When it comes to choosing an e-commerce platform, the debate of Shopify vs Salesforce—or more specifically Shopify Plus vs Salesforce Commerce Cloud—is one that goes way back.
+In 2025’s competitive e-commerce market, businesses are eagerly looking for platforms that offer a deeply personalized customer experience, besides a conversion boost.
+When it comes to choosing an e-commerce platform, the debate between Shopify vs Salesforce—or more specifically Shopify Plus vs Salesforce Commerce Cloud—is one that goes way back.
 But are you team Shopify or team Salesforce?
 The only way to find out is by coming along as we break down their features, pricing and development costs to give you a comprehensive look into whose side your business will thrive on.

 Shopify vs Salesforce Commerce Cloud

-Out of all the e-commerce platforms out there, Salesforce Commerce Cloud (SFCC) has been traditionally catering to some of the bigger and more global enterprises (think Amazon, Emirates, and Kroeger), while Shopify has been proven to be the popular choice for small-to-medium-sized businesses (think Gymshark, Allbirds and Bombas).
+Out of all the e-commerce platforms out there, Salesforce Commerce Cloud (SFCC) has been traditionally catering to some of the bigger and more global enterprises (think Amazon, Emirates, and Kroeger), at the same time, Shopify has been proven to be the popular choice for small-to-medium-sized businesses (think Gymshark, Allbirds and Bombas).

 But with each platform bringing newer features and enhancements to the game, which is the right one for your business?
 Read on to find out just what might appeal to you and your business in the great Shopify vs Salesforce debate.